smirik/mercury/README.md

 THIS VERSION OF MERCURY6 PACKAGE WAS MODIFIED BY I. DOVGALEV TO PROVIDE TRUE DOUBLE PRECISION CALCULATIONS.
 ALSO, THE INITIAL DATA FOR PLANETS IN "big.in" FILE WAS UPDATED (see http://ssd.jpl.nasa.gov).
-FOR ANY QUESTIONS ABOUT THIS MODIFICATION PLEASE CONTACT WITH ME USING THIS E-MAIL: idovgalyov@4xxi.com
                                                             2016-12-05

-NEW UPDATE: Provided length for object names is now 25 (instead of 8 in older versions).
-Please take into account
+[2016-12-08]: Provided length for object names is now 25 (instead of 8 in older versions).
+Please take into account.
-                                                            2016-12-08
 -----------------------------------------------------------------------
 -----------------------------------------------------------------------